Skip to main content

 GHD Curve Creative Curl Wand

-The GHD has a unique design, with a tapered barrel that starts off round and graduates to a flat oval at the top, tapering from 1-inch to 0.9-inch.
-Both of these traits keep the curls from molding into a strategically tapered curl, which can sometimes look too perfect and unnatural.
-The slight taper and the gritty finish of the barrel keeps the hair from sliding down as it can do with a barrel that has a super-glossy finish.
+The GHD has a unique design, with a tapered barrel that starts round and graduates to a flat oval at the top, tapering from 1-inch to 0.9-inch.
+Both of these traits prevent the curls from molding into a strategically tapered shape, which can sometimes appear too perfect and unnatural.
+The slight taper and gritty finish of the barrel prevent the hair from sliding down, unlike a barrel with a super-glossy finish.

 The most impressive feature, though, is that it heats up in about six seconds—faster than any other iron I tested—and alerts you with a loud chime when it reaches 365ºF.
 The only downside is that the iron doesn’t have heat adjustability—it can only hold a steady 365ºF.
-That temperature is appropriate to give a great curl to pin-straight hair, but the option of adjustability for other hair types would’ve been more ideal.
-Another (smaller) bummer: It only comes in the one barrel size.
+That temperature is suitable for giving a great curl to pin-straight hair, but having an adjustable setting for other hair types would’ve been more ideal.
+Another (smaller) bummer: It only comes in one barrel size.

 In terms of mechanics, the GHD has a single power button, which you have to hold down for a good two seconds, so you don’t have to worry about accidentally turning it off mid-style.
 The wand is lightweight and has a cool-tip end to keep you from burning your neck and forehead (we’ve all been there).
 It has a well-placed kickstand that prevents the hot iron from teetering or tipping onto your vanity.
 For safety purposes, the iron automatically shuts off after 30 minutes.